Princeton-Competitive-Programming/princeton-competitive-programming/spring23.md

 you can switch at any point.

  * **The division II** group is intended for those with little or no competitive programming experience.
 On most weeks we will start with a **short lecture** on some introductory topic in competitive programming.
-Afterwards, we will have a **practice contest** where you will work on a couple of problems, some of which will be related to the contents of the lecture.
+Afterwards, we will have a **practice problem solving session** where you will work on a couple of problems, some of which will be related to the contents of the lecture.

  * **The division I** is intended for those with experience in competitive programming.
-Each session consists in a **2.5 hour contest** with problems of varying difficulties.
+Each session consists in a **2.5 hour problem solving session** with problems of varying difficulties.

-Note that most contest problems have appeared before in other competitions from around the world.
-We won't have original problems in our contests unless otherwise mentioned.
+Note that most problems have appeared before in other competitions from around the world.

-Our contests are going to be hosted on a platform called [codeforces](https://codeforces.com/).
+Our sessions are going to be hosted on a platform called [codeforces](https://codeforces.com/).
 You will need an account in order to solve problems here.
 We also have a group you can join by going to the following link:
 [https://codeforces.com/group/hNnRWqFua0/](https://codeforces.com/group/hNnRWqFua0/)
-(you should click on *join* on the right in order to access the problems and contests).
+(you should click on *join* on the right in order to access the problems).

 ## Schedule